GageGabaldon/CS386-Team-Project/Deliverables/D7_V&V.md

 https://github.com/GageGabaldon/CS386-Team-Project/blob/master/CSProject/app/src/androidTest/java/com/example/csproject/NewGameAcceptanceTest.java

 This acceptance test tests that when the user starts a new game, the correct text and buttons are displayed to the correct views on the screen.
-This confirms that the game starts out correctly with no errors.
+This confirms that the game starts out correctly with no errors when run using the user interface.

 ##### 2.3.4